 Once authorized by you, the Financial Professional or Financial Professional's firm requests each fee payment by submitting a letter of instruction that includes the fee amount.
 We treat this fee payment as a withdrawal which means it is subject to a withdrawal charge, income taxes, and may also be subject to a 10% additional federal tax for amounts withdrawn before age 591⁄2.
 The amount of Contract Value available for withdrawal may also be affected by the Daily Adjustment (which can be negative).
 We deduct financial adviser fees (including any withdrawal charge) proportionately from each Investment Option.
 This withdrawal reduces the Contract Value and the amount available under the free withdrawal privilege by the dollar amount withdrawn.
 It may also reduce your Contract's Guaranteed Death Benefit Value proportionately by the percentage of Contract Value withdrawn, which may reduce this value by more than the amount withdrawn and these reductions could be significant.
-If taken during the Income Period, we will treat this as an Excess Withdrawal if when added to other withdrawals and scheduled Income Payments it is greater than your annual maximum Income Payment.
-An Excess Withdrawal reduces your annual maximum Income Payment proportionately by the percentage of Contract Value withdrawn, which may reduce Income Payments by more than the amount withdrawn and these reductions could be significant.
-An Excess Withdrawal can cause you Income Payments and Contract to end prematurely.

 If this is a Non-Qualified Contract, a withdrawal will be a taxable withdrawal to the extent that gain exists within the Contract.
-Financial adviser fees paid from any type of IRA Contract (including IRA, Roth IRA, and SEP IRA) will not be treated as a taxable withdrawal as long as the annuity contract is solely liable for the payment of the financial adviser fee.
+Financial adviser fees paid from any type of IRA Contract (including IRA, Roth IRA, SEP IRA, Inherited IRA and Inherited Roth IRA) will not be treated as a taxable withdrawal as long as the annuity contract is solely liable for the payment of the financial adviser fee.
 You should consult a tax adviser regarding the tax treatment of financial adviser fee payments.
 Please consult with your Financial Professional before requesting us to pay financial adviser fees from this Contract rather than from other assets you may have.